kshatriyarudra/DevOps/README.md

 IP, Port,  Username, Password, Start date time, End date time, Index.

 b) Build a program to send email.
-You can copy paste these program from internet.
 You can create and use a fresh Gmail id for this.

 c) Send the Count calculated in above program via email.